Entierro: Post-colonial and undated entierros

-Also associated with the Jesuit was an entierro said to exist at a large rock known as Piedra del Padre in Cajón del Maipo.
+Also associated with the Jesuits was an entierro said to exist at a large rock known as Piedra del Padre in Cajón del Maipo.
 The rock was said to resemble a priest.
 Allegedly the rock was blown up with explosives in an attempt to retrieve the treasure but nothing was found.

 One story about an entierro is set during the Chilean War of Independence.
 Reportedly in the aftermath of the patriot defeat at the Battle of Rancagua (1814) some patrician families gathered their valuables in an ox cart to have them evacuated to Mendoza across the Andes.
-Its is said that the cart had only reached to Laguna de Aculeo when the Spanish cought up with it.
-To avoid capture of treasure the driver hit the oxes with the spike of his picana making the oxen plunge towards the centre of the lake where the cart and the treasure then sunk and was lost in the lake's mud.
+It is said that the cart had only reached Laguna de Aculeo when the Spanish caught up with it.
+To avoid capture of the treasure, the driver hit the oxen with the spike of his picana making them plunge towards the centre of the lake where the cart and the treasure then sank and were lost in the lake's mud.

 Another entierro is said to exist in Laguna de los Cristales in the Andes in the commune of Rengo.
-The entierro is said to have came to being when an arriero sought shelter near the lake amidst a snow storm.
-While at sleep the lake's water rose and brought him and his mule to the bottom of the lake.
-According to folklore the mules can still be seen in the bottom of the lake during sunny days.
-In some versions the arriero can be occasionally seen getting out of lake with his mules into a path.
+The entierro is said to have come into being when an arriero sought shelter near the lake amidst a snow storm.
+While he was sleeping, the waters rose and brought him and his mules to the bottom of the lake.
+According to folklore, the mules can still be seen at the bottom of the lake on sunny days.
+In some versions the arriero and his mules can occasionally be seen getting out of the lake and onto a path.